Hairful/Hairful.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website!

 I am currently a third-year undergraduate student at East China Normal University, majoring in Software Engineering.
+In 2023 fall, I went to UC Berkeley for a one-semester exchange.

+I am interested in algorithm design.
+Python is definitely my favorite programming language for algorithm implementation, and I am also familiar with C++ and Java.

 My personality is ENTJ:) Besides learning, I like hiking, playing soccer, and photographing.